 At Genesis Builders Group, we know that your needs are constantly evolving and growing.
 We believe that your home should be able to change and adapt to your life, too.
 That is why we are introducing a new innovative home concept to our homes called transitional spaces.

-We sat down for a Q & A with our Architectural Design Manager, Mike DeBoer,
+We sat down for a Q & A with our Director of Operations, Mike DeBoer,

 to get the full scoop on what inspired the concept of transitional spaces and how this innovative feature comes to life in a Genesis home.
 Here is what we learned: